coatespt/cursor-twitter/SESSION_NOTES.md

 If you are starting and stopping frequently, the system can optionally read in the existing frequency data, for an instant start.
 Beware that if you are starting at some random point, the saved frequency data will be wrong to an unpredictable degree.
 This means you need to either start fresh or disregard the results until you have run for long enough to completely update the background statistics.

-You can use the utilities mentioned below to find the date/time you want to start at in the two-week interval.
+You can use the utilities mentioned below to find the date/time you want to start at a specific place in the two-week interval.

 ### Persistence of Subjects

 In addition to computing the new subjects, the system can give information about how long those new subjects have existed in terms of the number of batches.
 This is given in the form of a list of the previous N batches that also match the new subject.

 Persistence of subjects is a major consumer of CPU, bigger than the cost as the clustering itself.
 It can be turned on and off, but the effectiveness of turning it off is still to be determined.
 It's not clear that it affects throughput, which may be bottlenecked elsewhere.